AcceleratorMX/sudoku-lite/README.md

 ## ✨ Features

 - **Difficulty levels** - Choose from Easy, Medium, Hard, or Expert
-- **Valid sudoku generation** - Every puzzle has a guaranteed solution
+- **Valid sudoku generation** - Every puzzle has a guaranteed solution with backtracking algorithm
 - **Real-time validation** - Invalid placements are tracked as mistakes
 - **Timer** - Track how long it takes to complete the puzzle
 - **Move counter** - Keep track of your total moves